Precomputed Dominant Resource Fairness: Related Models

 \subsection{Extended Dominant Resource Fairness}

-The study by \cite{parkes2015beyond} introduces an alternative view to DRF.
+The study by \cite{parkes2015beyond} introduces an alternative view of DRF.
 Instead of an iterative algorithm, they aim to precompute the resulting distribution, with a linear program.
 For doing so, they employ two notions in the setting.
 First, in a given user demand vector, the ratio between the entries for different resources is fixed.
 Second, the operating principles of progressive filling algorithm dictates that the pace at which the allocation for dominant shares of different users grow should be equated.

 Departing from these notions, it is possible to normalise each demand vector to its dominant share, and abstract that they will all be allocated simultaneously.
 In other words, if we scale all the dominant shares to $1$, scale all other fractional shares accordingly, we end up in a setting in which at each step, every user takes $1$ normalised allocation, and fairness among the dominant shares is kept intact.

 The question then is, what is the maximum number of such allocations that can be made before depleting one of the resources?
 The answer starts with normalising the vector of fractional demands,$fd_{ir}$ to the dominant share, $ds_i$, which is denoted $d_{ir}$ and defined more explicitly as: